Introduction

 Anti-Mutant Weapons

-When the power of the mutants was understood, the Army Research Labratory developed anti-mutant weapons for both war and policing.
-Becasue of the unique dangers of the mutant threat, even small-town police forces were provided anti-mutant weapons by the federal government.
+When the power of the mutants was understood, the Army Research Laboratory, in conjunction with private contractors, developed anti-mutant weapons for both war and policing.
+Because of the unique dangers of the mutant threat, even small-town police forces were provided anti-mutant weapons by the federal government.

-These weapons work by delivering an M-shock: an electrical shock similar to a taser, that vibrates at a specific frequency capable of suppressing mutant powers.
+These weapons work by delivering an M-shock: an electrical shock similar to a taser, that vibrates at a critical frequency capable of suppressing mutant powers.

 Suppression.
 In addition to their damage, anti-mutant weapons also reduce the power level of mutants a number of steps based on their suppression.
 These reductions are always applied to the highest-level power first.
 If any mutant power would be reduced below 1d4 in this way, the super is incapacitated.